CUHK-AIM-Group/FedCB/README.md

 ## Running
-The implementation details can be found at [FedBM](https://github.com/CUHK-AIM-Group/FedBM).
+The implementation details can be found in [FedBM](https://github.com/CUHK-AIM-Group/FedBM) project.

 ## Citation
 If you find our work useful in your research or publication, please cite our work: